Bartonella and Mast Cell Activation Syndrome (MCAS):

 The American Journal of Medical Sciences defines MCAS as a "non-cancerous disease driving chronic multisystem inflammation and allergy", appearing prevalent and of great relevance.
 In this situation, patients have a normal number of mast cells circulating but they are acting or functionally abnormal.
 They ignite a disproportionate and aggressive response to a trigger.
 As Dr. Afrin puts it in his webinar, the mast cell sends out the wrong mediator at the wrong place...at the wrong time...in the wrong amount.

 Like Bartonellosis, the symptom profile of MCAS presents differently in each person.
-MCAS can have impacts locally, systemically, in distant tissues, remote locations...it can be acute, chronic or acute on chronic.
+MCAS can have impacts locally, systemically, in distant tissues, and/or remote locations...it can be acute, chronic or acute on chronic.
 The symptoms are often irritating and uncomfortable.
 It involves anything that contains connective tissue like the skin, GI, urogenital system, cardiovascular, respiratory, musculoskeletal and neurologic system.
-Symptoms can develop anywhere mast cells are found, meaning any organ system, especially those at the environmental interface (GI, skin, airway, etc).
+Symptoms can develop anywhere mast cells are found, meaning any organ system, especially those at the environmental interface (surfaces that interact with our environment, ie GI, skin, airway, etc).
 The condition is difficult to identify and difficult to diagnose because the symptomology overlaps with many other conditions.
-The basic theme here is inflammation.
+The basic theme here is inflammation and immune dysfunction.

 What are some common MCAS symptoms?